Access | Bandwidth | Low demand on internet connections. |

 Posts are useful for displaying date-based content on your site, as posts are organized in chronological order.
 Posts can also be grouped by categories or tags to make them easier to find at a later time.

-- Log in to UBC Blogs with your UBC CWL.
+- Log in to UBC Blogs with your UBC CWL and navigate to your website.

-- From the Dashboard, hover over the "Pages" or "Posts" (whichever you want to add) item in the sidebar, and select Add New.
+- From the Dashboard, hover over Pages or Posts (whichever you want to add) in the sidebar, and select Add New.

 - Use the text editor to add content to the page or post.
 You can preview and save a draft of your work as you go.

-- In adding content to your pages and posts, be careful if you copy text directly from a Word or OneDrive document, because the headings are not pasted consistently with the right format in UBC Blogs.
-Using the right headings in your content is important for accessibility.
+- In adding content to your pages and posts, be careful if you copy text from a file with formatting, such as a Word or OneDrive document.
+The file formatting is not always pasted consistently in UBC Blogs.
+It is best to paste in plain text alone, and add the formatting using the UBC Blogs text editor after.

-- Explore different parts of the editing interface to find other customizable options for your page or post, like where it sits in the site hierarchy (for pages) and the date to display with it (for posts).
+- Explore different parts of the editing interface to find other customizable options for your page or post.
+For example, you can choose where it sits in the website hierarchy (for pages) or the category to display it in (for posts).

-- When you are ready to put the content on your site, click Publish.
-Your page or post will be added to your site for others to see.
+- When you are ready to put the content on your website, click Publish.
+Your page or post will be added for others to see.

 Tips

-- If your site is public, remember to avoid sharing confidential information, such as your student number, contact details, or other personal identifying information.
-The UBC Digital Tattoo site has more about how to protect your privacy and preserve your online integrity.
+- If your website is public, remember to avoid sharing confidential information.
+Confidential information includes details like your student number, address, or other personal identifying information.
+The UBC Digital Tattoo site has more about how to protect your privacy online and carefully form your digital identity.

-- Pages can be used to share your main content.
-For example, you could have pages for information about the author (you) or your projects.
+- Pages are good for sharing your main content.
+For example, you could have pages for information about your background or projects.
 Underneath each page, you can create sub-pages to further organize your content.

-- Posts can be used to share more time-based content.
-For example, you could use posts to publish announcements about upcoming events or showcase your projects chronologically.
+- Posts are good for sharing more time-based content.
+For example, you could use posts to publish announcements about upcoming events that you will be involved with or to showcase your projects chronologically.

-- For extra editing features, you can enable the Gutenberg editor, which adds time-savers like reusable blocks of content.
-From the Dashboard of your site, hover over the "Settings" item in the sidebar, and select "Writing".
-Check the boxes for enabling Gutenberg features on pages, posts, and blocks, then save your changes.
+- For extra editing features, you can enable the Gutenberg editor.
+This editor adds time-savers like reusable blocks of content.
+From the Dashboard of your UBC Blogs website, hover over "Settings" in the sidebar, and select "Writing".
+Check the boxes for enabling Gutenberg features on pages, posts, blocks, and menus, then save your changes.

 Add people to your UBC Blogs website

-You can use the email or signup options below to invite people to your UBC Blogs website.
-Depending on how people join your website, they can follow the content you share or even contribute to it.
+You can use the email or self-signup options below to invite people to your UBC Blogs website.
+For these options to work, the individuals you invite must already have UBC Blogs accounts.
+Depending on how people join your website, they can follow the content that you share or even contribute to it.

-This method is useful if you want to control the access given to other people.
+This method is useful if you want to give access only to certain people.

-- Log in to UBC Blogs with your UBC CWL.
+- Log in to UBC Blogs with your UBC CWL and navigate to your website.

-- From the Dashboard, hover over the "Users" item in the sidebar, and select Invite User.
+- From the Dashboard, hover over "Users" in the sidebar, and select Invite User.

 - Enter the person's email.

-- Select a role for the person on your site:
+- Select a role for the person on your website:

-- Administrator - can do anything on the site, including adding and removing users
+- Administrator - can do anything on the website, including adding and removing users

 - Editor - can publish posts and pages and edit others' content